RoboticSJTU/Group_website/content/authors/admin/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include robot motion planning, decision making, robot learning, parallel computing, and their applications to autonomous driving in crowded environments.

 interests:
   - Robot planning and decision making